-I got a letter from the CoC.
+I got a letter from the CSI.
 Am I in trouble?

 Meetings with the Center for Support and Intervention aren’t disciplinary in nature.
 Faculty, staff, and students can submit a referral to the Center for Support and Intervention when they are concerned about the wellbeing of a student..
 The Center for Support and Intervention will work with you to provide support regarding current stressors and assist you with:

 Developing an action plan for success

-Is the person who submitted a report angry with me?
+Is the person who submitted a referral angry with me?

-Will this report be listed on my transcript?
+Will this referral be listed on my transcript?

-No, the Community of Concern report will not be listed on your transcript.
+No, the Center for Support and Intervention referral will not be listed on your transcript.

 My letter listed a date and time for a meeting.
 I have a commitment during that time.
 What should I do?

 Please email the staff member that scheduled your meeting and request to reschedule.
 You can also call CSI at 859-257-3755 to let us know of your scheduling conflict and request a new meeting date and time.

-Will my parents know that I met with the CoC?
+Will my parents know that I met with the CSI?

-Parents are only notified by the Community of Concern under limited circumstances per FERPA §99.36.
-In the majority of instances, the Community of Concern will only communicate with parents if the student has completed a FERPA release form with the Dean of Students Office.
+Parents are only notified by the Center for Support and Intervention under limited circumstances per FERPA §99.36.
+In the majority of instances, the Center for Support and Intervention will only communicate with parents if the student has completed a FERPA release form with the Dean of Students Office.

-What if I don’t attend my CoC meeting?
+What if I don’t attend my CSI meeting?

 Depending on the information included in the referral and the type of concern expressed, the Center for Support and Intervention may reschedule your meeting or ask you to call a staff member via phone or email.
 We strongly encourage students to meet with us to ensure the best possible support and follow up can be provided.
 In some instances, where there is a serious level of concern for your safety or well-being, a meeting may be required, and this will be clearly outlined in our communication with you.